 My favorite song on it is called “Don't Fight The Sea,” because all of the Beach Boys are on it.

 Josh Bradley is Creative Loafing Tampa's resident live music freak.
-He started freelancing with the paper in 2020 at the age of 18, and has since covered, announced, and previewed numerous live shows in Tampa Bay, even as the live music industry continues to get back on its feet.
+He started freelancing with the paper in 2020 at the age of 18, and has since covered, announced, and previewed numerous live shows in Tampa Bay.
+Check the music section in print and online every week for the latest in local live music.